Pesto Besto is a quick, amazing basil “sauce” for pasta, meat, potatoes, rice, just about anything. Really—it’s SO good.

-When the fresh basil is abundant in the garden, I make several batches and freeze them to eat all year long.
+When the fresh basil is abundant in the garden, I make several batches and freeze to eat all year long.
 I put it into plastic zipper sandwich bags and freeze it.
 Or, freeze it in ice cube trays and then save the cubes in a freezer bag to pull out a cube or two when you need some Pesto Besto.

 - 2 cups fresh basil leaves packed firm

-- 1 or 2 cloves of garlic
+- 1-2 cloves garlic

 - 1/4 cup walnuts

 - In a food processor grind the basil, garlic and walnuts.

 - Slowly add the olive oil until the pesto is smooth but not runny.